 - Rocky mountain scrambling in ascent & descent along with a very fine snowy & narrow summit ridge

 - 2 nights spent in a lovely Swiss mountain hut.
 Superb location, hospitable staff, good Swiss mountain food

 - Quality alpine mountaineering training

 - Great progression (and acclimatisation) towards climbing other 4000m peaks including Mont Blanc & the Matterhorn

-- Meet other like minded climbers for a sociable weekend in the mountains
+- Meet other like minded climbers for a sociable 3 day trip in the high mountains

 - An action packed long alpine weekend easily done from Geneva Airport & transfer to Chamonix